uber/causalml/docs/validation.rst

 |   :math:`y_i = \frac{1}{2}\big(max(X_{i1} + X_{i2} + X_{i3}, 0) + max(X_{i4} + X_{i5}, 0)\big) + (W_i - 0.5)(max(X_{i1} + X_{i2} + X_{i3}, 0) - max(X_{i4}, X_{i5}, 0))`
 |

-Validation with Sensitivy Analysis
+Validation with Sensitivity Analysis
 ----------------------------------
-Sensitivy analysis aim to check the robustness of the unconfoundeness assumption.
+Sensitivity analysis aim to check the robustness of the unconfoundeness assumption.
 If there is hidden bias (unobserved confounders), it detemineds how severe whould have to be to change conclusion by examine the average treatment effect estimation.

 We implemented the following methods to conduct sensitivity analysis: